zachbryant/parcel-resolver-tspaths/README.md

   },
   ```

-And that's it. **Note:** the order of resolvers is sequential, and I highly recommend keeping this resolver after the base resolvers.
+And that's it. **Note:** the order of resolvers is sequential, and I highly recommend keeping this resolver after the base resolvers due to parcel bugs.

 ## Caveats

-- This plugin does not support Typescript aliases while importing [non-code assets](https://v2.parceljs.org/getting-started/migration/#importing-non-code-assets-from-javascript), but this is being considered for future development.
+- This plugin does not support Typescript aliases while importing [non-code assets](https://parceljs.org/getting-started/migration/#importing-non-code-assets-from-javascript), but this is being considered for future development.

   For example: